Guscode/cds-visual-exam/README.md

 <!-- HOW TO RUN -->
 ## How to run

-To run the assignments, you need to go through the following steps in your bash-terminal to configure a virtual environment on Worker02 (or your local machine) with the needed prerequisites for the class assignments:
+All scripts have been created and tested using python 3.8.6 on Linux To run the assignments, you need to go through the following steps in your bash-terminal to configure a virtual environment on Worker02 (or your local machine) with the needed prerequisites for the class assignments:

 __Setting up virtual environment and downloading data__